 “It was an amazing team performance from us,” Justin told LCFC TV.
 “I think we were tactically excellent in the game and we showed two sides of us in this game.

 “We also sat in in the second half, and in the first half we controlled more of the possession.
 That’s something that we’ll look to do going forward.

 Goals: Tottenham Hotspur 0 Leicester City 2

-Both goals from the Foxes' superb Premier League victory over Tottenham in the Premier League on Sunday afternoon.
+Both goals from the Foxes' superb Premier League victory over Tottenham in the Premier League in December 2020.

 “It’s not the so-called ‘big games’ that we struggle in, it’s more the times we lack concentration and think: ‘It’s not a massive game’, whereas every game is a big game in the Premier League and any team on their day can hurt you.